-We recently partnered with ISMG to develop and administer a survey delving into the current state of Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far....
+We recently partnered with ISMG to develop and administer a survey delving into the current state of Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat..
 What we learned from125 security leaders isn’t surprising: Threat intelligence MUST be timely and relevant.

 While collecting intelligence is one thing – that can pose its own issues – making threat intelligence actionable is quite another.
 With 57% of security professionals rating their organization’s ability to operationalize threat intelligence as “Below Average,” it maybe time to re-evaluate your processes.
 If your threat intelligence is being interpreted and acted upon in 2-4 hours, is that really fast enough?